42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Update link to the video

-Update link to the video
+Update an existing link of the video.

 ### Example